programminghistorian/jekyll/editor-guidelines.md

 Thank you for editing a lesson for the *Programming Historian*.
 We are extremely grateful for your efforts.
 This guide is meant to ensure that all authors, editors, and reviewers receive a consistent and fair experience with the *Programming Historian*.
 If you have any questions about anything in these guidelines, please email one of the other editors or post a question on our [Github issues](https://github.com/programminghistorian/jekyll/issues)

 We always encourage prospective authors to pitch their ideas before they start writing.
 We do not act as gatekeepers in the same way as a traditional journal.
 If a piece is not suitable for the *Programming Historian* our job is to tell an author before they have written a full tutorial.
-We hope this saves everyone time and energy.Once we have spoken to an author and encouraged their idea, our aim is always to support authors until the piece is publishable.
-Our goal is to help them reach that stage as efficiently as possible.
+We hope this saves everyone time and energy.
+Once we have spoken to an author and encouraged their idea, our aim is always to support authors until the piece is publishable.
+Our goal is to help them reach that stage as efficiently as possible with clear guidance.
 You may find it helpful to familiarise yourself with our [instructions for authors](http://programminghistorian.org/new-lesson-workflow)

 ##Safe Spaces